DO NOT STRESS OVER THE STRETCH

 - Losing or gaining weight – Gaining loads of weight in a short period.

-- Going through puberty – Rapid growth in the body is quite common in young people going through puberty, which further can cause stretch marks.
+- Going through puberty – Rapid growth in the body is quite common in young people going through puberty, which can cause stretch marks.

-- Undergoing Breast enlargement surgery – It is very rare to develop stretch marks when you opt for normal-sized implants, but the chances of developing stretch marks are more in the case of large-sized breast augmentation surgeries.
+- Undergoing Breast enlargement surgery – It is very rare to develop stretch marks when you opt for normal-sized implants, but the chances of developing stretch marks are higher in the case of large-sized breast augmentation surgeries.

 Using steroids – Collagen present in the skin strengthens and supports it, and a reduced amount can increase the risk of stretch marks.
 Prolonged use of certain steroid-based creams, lotions, or tablets can decrease the level of collagen in the skin.